Initial Startup Checks

 Depending on bed location, the positional parameters may need to be adjusted to re-locate the 0,0 point.

-1. Start by re-running G28 X Y to home X and Y. After this, the nozzle will be at the maximum X,Y as defined by position_max under [stepper_x] and [stepper_y].
+to home X and Y. After this, the nozzle will be at the maximum X,Y as defined by position_max under [stepper_x] and [stepper_y]. - Using the OctoPrint or Mainsail controls, move the nozzle to the front left corner of the bed.

-3. If the left corner of the bed cannot be reached within 3-5mm, the bed location needs to be physically adjusted (if possible).
+- If the left corner of the bed cannot be reached within 3-5mm, the bed location needs to be physically adjusted (if possible).
 Move the bed on the extrusions or move the extrusions to get the bed location within range.

-• For V2, make sure whatever bed position results still allows the nozzle to reach the Z endstop switch (See ‘Bed Locating’).
+- For V2, make sure whatever bed position results still allows the nozzle to reach the Z endstop switch (See ‘Bed Locating’).

-• If questionable, turn off motors and attempt to move the gantry by hand to see if the front left corner can physically be reached by the nozzle.
+- If questionable, turn off motors and attempt to move the gantry by hand to see if the front left corner can physically be reached by the nozzle.

-4. Once the nozzle is close to the front left corner of the bed but still on the bed, send an M114 command to retrieve the current location.
+- Once the nozzle is close to the front left corner of the bed but still on the bed, send an

-• Note: Due to other tolerances, it is usually not recommended to have the 0,0 exactly on the corner of the bed or build surface.
+command to retrieve the current location.- Note: Due to other tolerances, it is usually not recommended to have the 0,0 exactly on the corner of the bed or build surface.
 Spec bed sizes are always slightly larger than the defined print volume so print volume loss will be minimal.

 If X and Y offsets are less than 1mm and 0,0 is over the bed, nothing needs to be changed.

 If X and Y offsets are within 5mm or 0,0 is past the bed, the position_max values should be adjusted to change where the 0,0 point is computed.
 If the 0,0 is over the bed, the distance from the home point to the front left (position_max) must be increased.
 If the 0,0 is past the bed, the distance must be decreased.
-The amount is determined by the output of the M114 command.
-Update position_max and position_endstop for both [stepper_x] and [stepper_y] as follows:
+The amount is determined by the output of the M114

-• For X: New = Current - Get Position X (M114) Result
+- For X: New = Current - Get Position X (M114) Result

-• For Y: New = Current - Get Position Y (M114) Result
+- For Y: New = Current - Get Position Y (M114) Result

 If the Z endstop pin location has been previously defined, be sure to re-follow the process to set the Z endstop pin location (if applicable).

-If anything is updated in the printer configuration file, save the file and restart Klipper using FIRMWARE_RESTART.
+If anything is updated in the printer configuration file, save the file and restart Klipper using FIRMWARE_RESTART

 Z Endstop Pin Location (V1, Trident, V2, Legacy)

-• Using the software controls, move the nozzle until it is directly over the Z endstop switch.
+to home X and Y. - Using the software controls, move the nozzle until it is directly over the Z endstop switch.

-• Update the homing routing in the printer configuration file under [homing_override] or [safe_z_home] with those values.
+command and record the X and Y values. - Update the homing routing in the printer configuration file under [homing_override] or [safe_z_home] with those values.

-• Restart Klipper with FIRMWARE_RESTART.
+- Restart Klipper with

-• Run a full G28 and make sure that the printer properly homes X, Y, and Z.
+and make sure that the printer properly homes X, Y, and Z.

 Z Endstop Location (V0)

 The V0.0 and v0.1 uses the bed assembly to contact the Z endstop switch via an adjustable screw in the T8 nut block.
 Ideally the activation of that switch will be at the exact bed height at which your nozzle also reaches the bed surface.
 However there is a window of travel from the moment that switch is activated to the point at which that switch bottoms out, this window is about 0.6mm. by using the adjustable screw in the T8 nut block and by being able to physically move the endstop switch up or down along the extrusion you need to position these so that the point at which your nozzle touches the bed (your Z0 point) happens within that 0.6mm window of travel.
-You can then use the Z_ENDSTOP_CALIBRATEroutine to then tell your printer where within that window you land, or in other words, what the offset between the z0 position and the endstop trigger point is.
+You can then use the Z_ENDSTOP_CALIBRATE

-For V0.2 the Z endstop is located at the bottom of the machine.
-After homing Z you can use the Z_ENDSTOP_CALIBRATEcommand to find the correct position_endstop value automatically. we will use a piece of copy paper to set the height of our nozzle relative to the endstop position, do this test with your nozzle cold.
+value automatically. we will use a piece of copy paper to set the height of our nozzle relative to the endstop position, do this test with your nozzle cold.
 When the nozzle is heated, its position (relative to the bed) changes due to thermal expansion.
 This thermal expansion is typically around a 100 microns, which is about the same thickness as a typical piece of printer paper.
 The exact amount of thermal expansion isn’t crucial, just as the exact thickness of the paper isn’t crucial.
 Start with the assumption that the two are equal.

-Run the Z_ENDSTOP_CALIBRATEcommand, if you are using mainsail a dialog box will open that allows you to move the nozzle up and down by preset amounts.
-If you are NOT using mainsail you will have to manually issue nozzle movement commands TESTZ Z= those manual instructions can be found HERE.
+those manual instructions can be found HERE.
 Place a piece of copy paper under the nozzle and lower the nozzle in small increments, after each movement push the paper back and forth to check if the nozzle is in contact with the paper and to feel the amount of friction.
 Continue issuing commands until you feel a small amount of friction when testing with the paper.
 If too much friction is found then you can use a positive Z value to move the nozzle up.
-Once you have found the proper height click the ACCEPT button or manually issue the ACCEPT command.
-You then need to issue the SAVE_CONFIG command to save the value to the bottom of your config file.
+Once you have found the proper height click the ACCEPT button or manually issue the ACCEPT

 This value that we just calculated is now in your config and it represents the distance from the point that the nozzle touches the bed surface to when the bed assembly triggers the z endstop switch.
 It also represents your maximum Z travel distance.
 This value can be edited manually as well.